Brightify/Reactant/docs/tutorials/RNotes/notes.md

 Now we have another screen ready, but we have no way to go from the main screen to here.
 This leads us to an introduction to **Wireframes**.

 `Wireframe`'s main purpose is to switch between controllers based on `Reactions` they call.
-It takes care of navigation as well as providing **Services** to the controllers.
+It takes care of navigation as well as providing `Dependencies` to the controllers.

 You can find the **MainWireframe.swift** we'll be working with in the `Wireframes` folder.